A SHORT GUIDE ON THE MANY PARTS TO A GARAGE DOOR

 Towards the top, a bracket connects your horizontal and vertical track together just below the radius while above supports the head plates on your spring line.
 Your Horizontal track which hold your door up when it is in open position.

 These tracks don't usually wear out, although they do get bent or twisted when other components work themselves loose over time.
-Horizontal track supports the head plates that contain the spring line.
+Horizontal track supports the end bearing plates that contain the spring line.
 Caution must be taken while working on this area of the door as there is much tension on the spring line, especially in closed position.
 Loosening one or two bolts can cause serious injury.

 The 3 main types of garage doors are made from materials of steel skin, aluminum, and wood there are many different sizes and can be determined by measuring the opening.
 A 7-foot and 8-foot tall opening are a residential standard for height while also determine the length of an opener rail.